Foods Processed with Ultra-Smart Methods

 or 1-grain, I always limit myself to 2 slices of bread, 1 slice of bologna, 1

-cooked hotdog, and 1 serving of ice cream per day.
+cooked hotdog, and 1 serving of ice cream every day.

 Instead of following gut instinct or your taste buds, you can